 Before you shop for mortgage refinance rates, play with the numbers using a refinance calculator.
 Selecting a shorter mortgage term can lower your interest rate, saving you much more in the long run and getting you out of debt faster — but it will also boost your monthly payment.
 You’ll want to decide what you can comfortably afford before a lender tries to make that decision for you.

-Let’s say I originally obtained a conventional 30-year, $200,000 mortgage five years ago at an APR of 4.75%.
-Here’s what the numbers could look like according to new loan terms and average refinance rates (keeping in mind that shorter loan terms usually come with lower APRs):
+Let’s say I originally obtained a conventional 30-year, $250,000 mortgage five years ago at an APR of 5.50%, and my current balance on the mortgage is now $230,000.
+Here’s what the numbers could look like according to new loan terms and average refinance rates, assuming $2,000 in closing costs (keeping in mind that shorter loan terms usually come with lower APRs):

 |New term and APR||Change in monthly payment||Amount saved over life of loan|